learn-co-curriculum/welcome-introduction/README.md

 your personal computer set up for the rest of the course (what we refer to as _'your local environment'_).

-In this lesson, though, we'd like to talk on philosophy.
+In this lesson, though, we'd like about Flatiron School's philosophy and the structure of this course.

 ## Flatiron School's Philosophy